New Jersey / Essex County

 DMV Information

-Residents of Millburn can access driver and vehicle services through the New Jersey Motor Vehicle Commission, located in Trenton and accessible both in-person and online.
-The state DMV provides comprehensive support for licensing, registration, and related needs.
+Residents of Millburn handle vehicle services through the New Jersey Motor Vehicle Commission, conveniently located in Trenton.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 New Jersey